For daily wit & wisdom, sign up for the Almanac newsletter.

 Laying Eggs

 For both the Great Horned Owl and the Barred Owl, about 2 to 3 eggs are laid 2 to 4 days apart.
-Females can incubate eggs in temperatures as low as -35°F (-37°C) and eggs have been known to survive at -25°F (-31°C) for up to 20 minutes while the female takes a break from incubation duties!
+Females can incubate eggs in temperatures as low as -35°F (-37°C), and eggs have been known to survive at -25°F (-31°C) for up to 20 minutes while the female takes a break from incubation duties!

 The owls have thick feathers to keep the young warm.
 Even their legs and feet are feathered!
 Plus, the young hatch with a layer of fluffy down to keep them warm.
 Early nesting might give the young time to learn hunting skills before the next winter.
-In years of low mouse or squirrel populations, however, many eggs do not hatch and many young do not survive.
+In years of low mouse or squirrel populations, however, many eggs do not hatch, and many young do not survive.

-About every third year, females decide that motherhood requires a rest and they do not lay eggs!
+About every third year, females decide that motherhood requires a rest, and they do not lay eggs!

 Owlets

-Young birds rapidly increase their weight from 35 grams at birth (0.77 lbs.) to 1000 grams (2.2 lbs.) for females and 800 grams (1.76 lbs.) for males in less than a month (25 days).
+Young birds rapidly increase their weight from 35 grams (0.77 lbs.) at birth to 1000 grams (2.2 lbs.) for females and 800 grams (1.76 lbs.) for males in less than a month (25 days).
 They leave the nest in about 40 days, ready to take on the world.

 While still in the nest, the mother owl will tear food into small pieces and feed it to the owlets.
 She will hunt all day and most actively at dusk, often waiting patiently for hours for something to catch.
 Then, she glides silently through the air to catch her prey.